Language

 PAIRS

-See the following examples for noting class years for couples.
-If using boldface text to emphasize the names, bold “and” within the pairs.
+If using bold typeface to emphasize the names, bold “and” within the pairs.

 PARENT YEARS

-For listing names of couples, place parent year(s) after each first name or the first name and middle initial.
-Use a comma to separate class year and parent year.
+For couples, place parent year(s) after each first name or first name/middle initial.
+Use a comma to separate a parent's own class year from the parent year.

 For names that include three words in the name, place parent year after full name of both couples’ names.
 This can get confusing!

-A short explanation should be included on designed print and digital pieces when appropriate denoting that “P.” refers to those who are Cal parents.
+Include a short explanation in print and digital pieces that says the “P.” refers to Cal parents.
 This footnote or key should not distract from other design elements.

 PRIOR TO 1930

-• Incorrect Distinguished alums include former Supreme Court Chief Justice Earl Warren J.D. ’14.
+- Incorrect: Distinguished alums include former Supreme Court Chief Justice Earl Warren '12, J.D. ’14.

-• Correct Distinguished alums include former Supreme Court Chief Justice Earl Warren, J.D.
+- Correct: Distinguished alums include former Supreme Court Chief Justice Earl Warren 1912, J.D.
 1914.

 CAPITALIZATION